A subcontractor had to pay winter precautions out of his own pocket

 The Court of Arbitration: The subcontractor had no proof of time extension

-The Court of Arbitration decided that the subcontractor had to pay for winter precautions in the period after 2 December 2010 because he could not prove that he was entitled to time extension after this date.
+The Court of Arbitration decided that the subcontractor had to pay for winter precautions in the period after 2 December 2010 because he could not prove that he was entitled to a time extension after this date.
 However, the main contractor had to pay for winter precautions until 2 December 2010 because he had accepted an extension of time until this date.

 IUNO’s opinion